snookpy/remote-dev-with-vscode/README.md

    After success we will have files in folder ./ssh (window on C:/Users/[username]) id_ed25519 and **id_ed25519.pub** which contains our public SSH key
 2. Copy client's public key to stored remote

+## WFH Problem use VPN
+if we work from home but want to remote to lan ip, optional way is connect though MyCos VPN.

+## Wake on Lan
+Saving or prevent remote computer hang, just turn it off and trun on with WoL(Wake on Lan)

+## Other remote ways
+this demo just ssh to our local machine, theses still use the similary method connect to differenct types, Container, Linux WSL(window), Cloud coding